 There are, of course, several reasons why we should avoid disposable plastic bottles whenever possible.
 The reasons are both personal and global.
 Using reusable options is always the best for our health, our local and global environment, and the future of humanity.

-Some plastics also degrade when exposed to sunlight and release harmful chemicals into your food.
+Some plastics also degrade when exposed to sunlight and leak toxic chemicals into your food.
 In early 2018, the World Health Organisation (WHO) launched a health review after studies found microplastics (in the form of plastic fibers) in 93% of popular bottled water brands.
 Researchers found twice as many microplastics in bottled water as they did in tap water.
 Certain plastics may also harbor harmful bacteria when scratched or damaged.

 Of course, the problems with disposable water bottles do not only relate to human health concerns.
 All plastic creation involves an immense carbon toll.
 Production of ethylene and all plastic items contributes significantly to global warming.

 And then there is the problem of what happens to those disposable plastic bottles at the end of their useful lives.
 In the ocean, a plastic bottle can last for 450 years.
-So they are a problem that sticks around.
+So, they are a problem that sticks around.

 Every minute, manufacturers around the world are making more than a million plastic bottles.
 Globally, we only recycle a small fraction of these bottles.
 So many contribute to our planet's plastic pollution problem.

-Read more: Environmental impact plastic water bottles.
+Read more: Environmental impact plastic water bottles & Is Canned Water Greener than bottled water?

 However, it is important to research our options carefully.
-And even when we do find the right plastic reusable bottle, it is still important to note that these still carry a significant carbon cost.
+And even when we do find the right plastic bottle, it is still important to note that these still carry a significant carbon cost.
 And pose a health problem at the end of their lifecycle.

-It is important to remember that 'recycled' is not the same as 'recyclable'.
+It is important to remember that 'recycled' is not the same as 'recyclable.'
 We cannot recycle most plastics endlessly.
 We downgrade the quality of these plastics every time we recreate them into something new.

-The other environmental costs of plastic bottles, and the fact that they can sometimes affect the taste of your drink, means that it may be better to turn to other reusable bottle options.
+The other environmental costs of plastic bottles and the fact that they can sometimes affect the taste of your drink means that it may be better to turn to other reusable bottle options.
 Fortunately, there is a range of entirely non-plastic options that you can consider.
 So, let's take a look at some of the other common options.

 However, stainless steel options also come with downsides.
 These bottles are often more expensive, heavier, and bulkier than plastic alternatives.
 We need to wash most of them by hand.

 Non-trusted sources for metal bottles may also lead to contamination with metals, which can pose risks to human health.
-Though stainless steel from trusted sources is generally inert and health-issue-free.
+However, stainless steel from trusted sources is generally inert and health-issue-free.
 So, unlike with many plastic bottles, you can drink from one without fear of contamination of any kind.

 To help you decide which reusable water bottles could be the best option for you, here are some top picks to consider: